 Recently authorized casino gaming both in New York and in Massachusetts could have a greater impact on New York VLT facilities than anticipated along with continual expansions at Foxwoods, Mohegan Sun, and Turning Stone.
+Also, if New Jersey authorizes two new casinos in northern New Jersey, this could have a direct impact on New York VLT facilities.

-On the other hand, the market for video lottery gaming could be greater than anticipated, especially at the future Nassau and Suffolk facilities.
+On the other hand, the market for video lottery gaming could be greater than anticipated, especially at the future Suffolk facility in Islandia and the Nassau OTB machines at Resorts World.
 If this proves to be correct, the net machine income estimates could be understated and the estimate of losses due to competition might be too high.